Hemil195/boat-clone/README.md

 # BOAT Clone E-commerce Project

-A modern e-commerce platform built with React, TypeScript, and shadcn-ui, featuring a beautiful and responsive user interface.
+A full-stack e-commerce platform inspired by BOAT, built with React, TypeScript, and Node.js, featuring a modern and responsive user interface.

 ## 🚀 Features

+### Frontend
 - Modern and responsive UI using Tailwind CSS
 - Type-safe development with TypeScript
 - Component-based architecture using shadcn-ui